GiovaneIwamoto/GiovaneIwamoto/README.md

 </div>

 <h2 align="center">
-    Here are some tecnologies I've been working with:
+    Here are some technologies I've been working with:
 </h2>

 <div align="center">